 • Father Malveaux (sire unknown, Ventrue/Lancea et Sanctum, e. late 19th century)

 Father Malveaux (who goes by no other name) is one of the Sanctified’s two most preeminent priests alongside Gus Elgin.
-While the mild-mannered Nosferatu attends to the covenant’s social functions as master of Elysium, the less sociable Father Malveaux is responsible for more esoteric matters: he serves as the church’s archivist, keeper of lore, and foremost Theban sorcerer.
-His tendrils into the Catholic Church reach deep through his mortal family, one of whom serves as the city’s archbishop.
+While the mild-mannered Nosferatu attends to the covenant’s social functions as master of Elysium, the far colder and outwardly fanatical Father Malveaux is responsible for more esoteric matters: he serves as the church’s (as well as his clan’s) archivist, keeper of lore, and foremost theban sorcerer.
+His tendrils are deeply wound around the local Catholic Church through his mortal family, one of whom serves as the city’s archbishop.

 • Gabriel Hurst (childe of John Harley Matheon, Ventrue/Lancea et Sanctum, e. mid 20th century)